Moreholidays December Bacon Day

 History and Origin of Look for an Evergreen Day

-We found no factual information about the origin of Look for an Evergreen Day.
-We did not find any information on the creator of this special day.
+Despite our extensive research efforts, we have not yet found any factual information about the origin of Look for an Evergreen Day.
+Nor, have we found any information on the creator of this special day.

 This special day has been around for many years.
 And, it is an important day, as most Christians have an evergreen tree, or Christmas tree, in their home.